-Yes, from age 55 (the government proposes to increase this to age 57 from 2028), you can take your whole pension pot and use it however you want.
-However there could be large tax implications and therefore it may be more tax efficient to take the money in stages, leaving the rest invested.
+Yes, from age 55 (this is rising to age 57 from 2028), you can take your whole pension pot and use it however you want.
+However, there could be large tax implications and therefore it may be more tax efficient to take the money in stages, leaving the rest invested.
 Also, if you:

-- ‘recycle’ your tax-free cash lump sum back into another pension scheme, you could incur a 40% charge.
+- ‘recycle’ your tax-free cash lump sum back into another pension scheme, you could incur an unauthorised payment tax charge.

 You’ll receive 25% tax free and the remaining 75% will be taxed at your highest income tax rate.